 I have also attended many society events, the most remarkable being the Warwick Economic Summit, the Warwick Africa Summit and Warwick Congress."

-PPL, First Year
+PPL, Second Year

 I took part in the first year mooting competition organised by LawSoc.
 I didn’t know much about mooting and found it to be quite intimidating but I’m so glad I took part.
 I feel like my brief experience of mooting taught me so much.
 It forced me to very quickly learn how to find and read cases, how to a build and convey a convincing argument and how to handle my nerves when speaking in front of others."